AirHorizons/11755-ISR-HW1/README.md

 ```
 $ apt install ffmpeg
 ```
-Install python dependencies by:
+Install python dependencies by (ignore if you start from .yaml):
 ```
 $ pip install sklearn pandas tqdm librosa
 ```
-If using conda, install pytorch by:
+If using conda, install pytorch by (ignore if you start from .yaml):
 ```
 $ conda install pytorch torchvision torchaudio -c pytorch
 ```